larycoder/internship/docs/report.md

 #### Level Streaming:

 The Level Streaming feature makes it possible to load and unload map files into memory as well as toggle their visibility during play, making it easy to have large levels broken into pieces.
+This makes it possible to have worlds broken up into smaller chunks so that only the relevant parts of the world are taking up resources and being rendered at any point.
+If done properly, this allows for the creation of very large, seamless games that can make the player feel as if they are playing within a world that dwarfs them in size.
 You have just a small, whats referred to as a persistent level, to start and load other levels into and out of your persistent level as needed.
 So you set up a trigger so when the player walks through another part of the level is loaded.
 For example, I use this method to hidden/visible furnitures.
 Is it a process that can be seen so you must take care to make sure the player can't see that level until its completely loaded.

 #### Lighting: